List of Cedar Cove episodes

-Cedar Cove is an American drama television series on the Hallmark Channel that began on July 20, 2013.
+Cedar Cove is a drama television series on the Hallmark Channel that began on July 20, 2013.
 Based on author Debbie Macomber's book series of the same name, Cedar Cove focuses on Municipal Court Judge Olivia Lockhart's professional and personal life.
 It is the network's first-ever original, scripted series.
 During the course of its run, it aired 36 episodes.